 \subsection{Finite Size Scaling of the Percolation Critical Point for $k=1,\dots,6$}

-Finite-size scaling analysis for the percolation transition of the \pwrk circuit for $k=1,3,5$ is presented in \figref{fig:Percolation_Transition_Full}~b.
+Finite-size scaling analysis for the percolation transition of the \pwrk circuit for $k=1,3,5$ was presented in Fig. 2~b of the main text.
 Here we show the finite-size scaling and the crossings of the binder cumulants for all values of $k=1,2,\dots,6$ for the system sizes $N=2^{8},2^{9},2^{10},2^{11}$.

-The error bars are estimated by taking the standard error of the 4000 realizations of the Newman-Ziff algorithm (Appendix \ref{app:haarpercolation}).
+The error bars are estimated by taking the standard error of the 4000 realizations of the Newman-Ziff algorithm (see Appendix \ref{app:haarpercolation}).
 The critical points and their errors are estimated by computing the average intersection points of the curves with 5000 different realizations of the fluctuations added to each of the points.
 Fluctuations are drawn from the appropriate distribution with the standard error as the standard deviation at each point (\figref{App:FSPercolation}~a).
 The critical exponents and their errors are also estimated by collapsing the 5000 different realizations of the fluctuations added from the same distribution (\figref{App:FSPercolation}~b).